 The methodology to be developed for virtual measure evaluation has the advantage that it can subsequently be used for future developments and can be integrated into the specification and design process of switches, in addition to the necessary measurements.

-VIRTUAL VEHICLE Research Center is funded within the COMET – Competence Centers for Excellent Technologies – programme by the Austrian Federal Ministry for Transport, Innovation and Technology (BMVIT), the Federal Ministry for Digital and Economic Affairs (BMDW), the Austrian Research Promotion Agency (FFG), the province of Styria and the Styrian Business Promotion Agency (SFG).
-The COMET programme is administrated by FFG.
+Virtual Vehicle Research GmbH is funded within the COMET – Competence Centers for Excellent Technologies by BMVIT, BMDW, the Province of Styria (Department 12, Economy and Innovation) and the Styrian Business Promotion Agency (SFG).
+The COMET programme is operated by FFG.